jgrafton/weather-station/README.md

 ### Lesson's learned from POC
 - Solar panel with battery built in is nice but does not allow for remote reporting of the solar panel / battery state.
+- Putting a box that's in direct sunlight over the temperature sensor is not enough shade.
+The temperature sensor should be shaded by the north side of a building.

 ## Budget